 vii Updates on the Madrid Protocol in Brazil

-On 15 September 2020, the co-ownership system came into effect in Brazil for both trademark applications filed directly at the BPTO and for international applications designating Brazil.
-On the other hand, the multi-class system has not been implemented yet by the BPTO; therefore, at the moment, it is not possible to file trademark applications covering different classes directly at the BPTO.
-However, it is possible to file multi-class applications designating Brazil via the Madrid Protocol.
+Of note is that the multi-class system has not been implemented by the BPTO yet.
+Hence, at the moment, it is not possible to file trademark applications covering different classes directly at the BPTO, but it is possible to do so through an international application designating Brazil via the Madrid Protocol.

 The BIPL establishes two types of patents: patents of invention and utility models.